shivenigma/blog-backup/ckfpqmlhk01b85ts19fbu46w4.md

 > My definition of wisdom is knowing the long-term consequences of your actions.
 Wisdom applied to external problems is judgment.
 They’re highly linked; knowing the long-term consequences of your actions and then making the right decision to capitalize on that.

-What a knowledge worker provides is their judgment and skills.
+What a knowledge worker provides are their judgment and skills.
 Most of their job is decision making considering the trade-offs and benefits.
 The time they take has very little relevance.
 We can't rush to a decision if we care about the long term wins.

 ### The human brain is not optimized for long, focused work